 Whether perpetrated maliciously or due to unintentional negligence, insider threat incidents cost manufacturing firms hundreds of million dollars annually.
 According to the most recent Verizon Insider Threat Report, manufacturing’s insider threat incident rate placed it among the top five most frequently affected industries.
 And the average business loss caused by an insider incident in the manufacturing and industrial sector topped $10.2 million in 2019.

-Indeed, as manufacturing processes become increasingly automated, and information systems become ever more critical to their operations, the potential for internal bad actors to cause catastrophic damage has never been greater.
+Indeed, as manufacturing processes become increasingly automated, and information systems become ever more critical to their operations, the potential for internal bad actors to cause catastrophic damage like a ransomware attack has never been greater.
 Although a disgruntled employee with a grudge against the company and access to administrative credentials can cause devastating financial losses and damage your brand reputation beyond repair, even a well-intentioned but careless worker (or third-party vendor or subcontractor) can do significant harm.

 As is the case with many other facets of information security, preparing your business to face internal bad actors can greatly reduce your risks.
 The most effective insider threat prevention programs are multifaceted, emphasizing employee education alongside technological controls and careful monitoring of your systems.
 Only by thinking proactively—and seeking to know and understand what your users are doing, and why they are doing it—can you harden your systems to defend against this burgeoning threat.

 Here are our top five tips for preventing internal bad actors from harming your manufacturing business:

 #1: Understand and follow best practices for managing passwords.